Kamakura Beaches 鎌倉のビーチ

 Kamakura has three beaches: Yuigahama, Zaimokuza, and Koshigoe.
 Yuigahama is the most convenient beach, just a short walk from the center of Kamakura and 20 minutes in the other direction to the towering statue of Buddha.

 During the summer, beachside cafes, restaurants, and bars are open for business, and beach huts and rental shops cater to all tastes.
 Cool beverages and a range of foods including Japanese, Southeast Asian and Western are on offer.

 Continuing along the coast to the east is Zaimokuza Beach.
 It tends to be slightly less crowded than Yuigahama.
 Here you can try paddle boarding at Sevenseas Windsurfing Stand Up Paddle Board School, or water-biking, wakeboarding, kayaking and fly-boarding at JSP Kamakura.

-There are many hostels and hotels to stay at along the shore, and as the bay curves southeast you can gaze upon Mt.
+There are many hostels and hotels to stay at along the shore, and as the bay curves southwest you can gaze upon Mt.
 Fuji.

 Koshigoe Beach is great for seafood lovers, as the nearby harbor has a shop selling freshly caught fish and shellfish.